Juan-DP/Juan-DP.github.io/index.md

 Hello!
 I'm Juan, a Software Engineer at [DAIMANI](https://www.daimani.com/global/en)

 ### Project 1
 - **Description**: Idea I applied into an inside project at my current company, where I use [this article](https://laravel-news.com/working-with-third-party-services-in-laravel) as a source of inspiration, with a few tweaks of my own so I didn't have to create a file per resource I just reversed the dependencies.
+Making use of [Builder](https://refactoring.guru/design-patterns/builder) and [Facade](https://refactoring.guru/design-patterns/facade)_ design patterns
 - **Technologies**:
 <img alt="PHP" src="https://shields.io/badge/-PHP-3776AB?style=flat&logo=php" style="margin:2px;"/>